 Building a resilient future together through food and community.

-A foragable community is a collective of community members working together to increase the public’s active participation in local foodways in order to enhance the sustainability and resilience of their region.
+A foragable community is a collective of community organizations working to increase public participation in local foodways to enhance the sustainability and resilience of their region.

 A collective of community members, led by local food businesses, working together to educate themselves and others about local foodways through community-based education programs and public events.